Not sure which Miro plan to choose for your team? In this article, we will try to help you to make the right choice.

 - Billed monthly or yearly

-Business Plan is a perfect solution for fast-growing teams that need to be compliant with internal security policies and require single sign-on (a dedicated Miro Support Team member helps Business Plan customers set it up).
+Business Plan is a perfect solution for fast-growing teams that need to be compliant with internal security policies and require Single sign-on.

 - Minimum purchase – 20 licenses